perturbo-code/perturbo-workshop-2023/Tutorial2/README.md

 ```
 user@silicon/qe2pert$ qe2pert.x -i qe2pert.in
 ```

 Finally, we have the `si_epr.h5` file.
+`hdf5` format is cross-platform.
+Check `https://perturbo-code.github.io/mydoc_qe2pert.html#structure-of-eprh5-hdf5-file` for the data struture of `_epr.h5`.

 You can download `HDF5View` from `https://www.hdfgroup.org/downloads/hdfview/`.
 Use HDF5View to take a look at `si_epr.h5` file.

+`qe2pert_output.yml` is a light abd human-readable file containing the descriptive data for `_epr.h5`.

 ## 3. perturbo
 With `si_epr.h5`, we can get electron's band struture, phonon's dispersion and e-ph matrix elements.